Python Security Guide

 Real-World Scenario: Compromised Account Detection

 Alert: User account j.doe logged in from Moldova IP address.
 Your company has no offices there.
+No legitimate business reason for access from that location.
+What do you do?

 Possible Explanations: